bartaelterman/time-tracker/doc/endpoints.rst

 Endpoint functions
 ==================

-Here are the endpoints that are available for the time tracker webapp.
+Here are the endpoints that are available for YATT.

 User
 ----